Paralysis Ticks Guide: Symptoms & Treatment

 There is no standard time that tick paralysis lasts.
 It depends on the severity of the paralysis, how much toxin the pet was exposed to, how quickly they were taken to the vet to receive antiserum, and how they respond to treatment.

-Yes, in recent years we have seen an increase in tick paralysis cases presenting at our emergency vet hospitals.
+Yes, in recent years, we have seen an increase in tick paralysis cases at our emergency vet hospitals.

-None of these pets were on tick prevention and unfortunately, even with intensive treatment, not all pets survive.
+None of these pets were on tick prevention; unfortunately, even with intensive treatment, not all survived.

-Prevention is key and we highly recommend your pet is protected all year round to reduce this risk.
+Prevention is key, and we highly recommend protecting your pet all year round to reduce this risk.

 Tick season describes when ticks are most active, which is historically spring to autumn.
-However, vets are increasingly reporting tick paralysis cases are seen all year round now.
-If you live in a tick area its imperative to treat your pet for paralysis ticks all year round.
+However, vets are increasingly reporting tick paralysis cases all year round now.
+If you live in a tick area, it’s imperative to treat your pet for paralysis ticks all year round.

 Undefined